 June is a fantastic time to make the most of your outdoor space, so when all the jobs are done give yourself time to simply sit back and enjoy your surroundings and the great British summer while it lasts.
 We have a fabulous range of gorgeous and practical outdoor furniture to help you make the most of your garden, no matter how big or small.

 Light up summer nights with garden lighting

-So you don’t have to go in after dark and you can hopefully make the most of warmer evenings, decorate your garden with lanterns, candles and garden lights to keep the party going.
-Grab a few tasty treats and and a bunch of friends for an evening to remember.
+So you don’t have to go in after dark, decorate your garden with lanterns, candles and garden lights to keep the party going.
+Grab a few tasty treats and chilled drinks for an evening to remember.
 With a chimenea or firepit, you can keep things going even longer!